State Management

 import { defineContextStore } from '@paretojs/core/store'

-Section titled “When to use global vs. context stores”- Global store (
+Section titled “When should I use global vs. context stores?”- Global store (

 defineStore) — Best for client-only state that does not vary per request: UI theme, sidebar open/closed, client-side caches.
 On the server, the initial state is the same for every request, so there is no cross-request contamination risk. - Context store (